Local dimension spectrum for dominated planar self-affine sets: Abstract

 \section{Abstract}

-The local dimension spectrum gives a way to quantify fractal properties of a given measure.
-It is well understood for self-similar measures without overlaps.
-In this article we study the local dimension spectrum for dominated self-affine measures.
-Our main results completely characterize the behavior of the symbolic spectrum, and after detailed analysis on the exact dimensionality of self-affine measures we exhibit new deterministic results for the local dimension spectrum on a much wider range than was previously understood.
+The local dimension spectrum provides a framework for quantifying the fractal properties of a measure, and it is well understood for non-overlapping self-similar measures.
+In this article, we study the local dimension spectrum for dominated self-affine measures.
+By analyzing exact dimensionality, we obtain deterministic results that extend the scope of the local dimension spectrum beyond the almost-sure setting.